-Obviously Dimmu Borgir are more peers to Cradle Of Filth than successors.
-But the Norwegian band’s symphonic sound was truly brought into the spotlight by Dani Filth and co.
-Not only that, but one would venture that Cradle’s early rise to popularity gave Dimmu plenty of the opportunities they might have had without the British band leading the way.
+Obviously Dimmu Borgir are more peers to Cradle Of Filth than successors, but the Norwegian band’s symphonic sound was truly brought into the spotlight by Dani and the gang.
+Not only that, but one would venture that Cradle’s early rise to popularity gave Dimmu plenty of the opportunities they might not have had without the British band leading the way.
 No shame in getting a hand up from another act in the same field.

 Motionless In White

-It’s hard to count the things Ghost do that Cradle Of Filth helped cement into metal’s pop psyche: the elaborate stage show, the normalization of corpse paint, the blasphemous clergy routine.
+It’s hard to count the things Ghost do that Cradle Of Filth helped cement into metal’s pop psyche: the elaborate stage show, the normalisation of corpsepaint, the blasphemous clergy routine.
 But more than anything, it’s Ghost’s hyper-European aesthetic that they owe to Cradle, whose obsession with gothic literature and old cathedrals helped establish the spire-choked satanic Victorianisms that Ghost do so well.
 We’d see that tour in a heartbeat.

 The Black Dahlia Murder